dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 ### Remove Unneccessary Columns

 First however, let's remove unnecessary columns.
 The process of creating the table from our XML created a separate column for every parent element.
-For example, if our record was in MODS and had a <titleInfo><title> tag, the resulting table would have two columns, one blank one for <titleInfo> and another with the actual values for <title>.
+For example, if our record was in MODS and had a `<titleInfo><title>` tag, the resulting table would have two columns, one blank one for `<titleInfo>` and another with the actual values for `<title>`.

 Go through each column in the spreadsheet and look at the heading.
-Since the heading contains the entire XPATH for each element, some of them may not fit within the column.
-Hovering over the column heading for a few seconds will open a small text box with the full title.
-For each column you want to remove, click the drop-down menu in the heading and choose Edit column -> Remove this column.
+Since the heading contains the entire XPATH for each element, some of them may not fit, but hovering over the column heading for a few seconds will open a small text box with the full title.
+For each column you want to remove, click the drop-down menu in the heading and choose **Edit column** > **Remove this column**.

 ### Combine Multiple Properties Into a Single Cell

 Once all the unnecessary columns are removed, we can now combine the multi-valued properties into a single cell for each record.

-First, click the drop-down on the OAI <identifier> column and select Facet -> Customized facets -> Facet by blank.
+First, click the drop-down on the OAI `<identifier>` column and select **Facet** > **Customized facets** > **Facet by blank**.
 Facet information appears in the left hand panel in the OpenRefine interface.
 The faceted values for *True* are cells that are empty, and the values for *False* shows the fields that do have data.
-The blank cells here represent rows that hold multiple values for other columns.
+Since each record has only one OAI identifier, the blank cells here represent rows that hold multiple values for other columns.

-Select the True option to limit our view to only the records with multiple values.
+Select the *True* option to limit our view to only the records with multiple values.
 You will notice that the record count at the top of the table now shows the number of records with these blank rows.

 To begin to collapse the values, let's go to the next column in the table.
-Click on the drop-down menu and select Edit cells -> Join multi-value cells.
+Click on the drop-down menu and select **Edit cells** > **Join multi-value cells**.
 A window will pop-up asking for the delimiter you would like to use to separate values.
-In order to reduce confusion with semi-colons or commas that may already be in the records, put " | " in the text box and click OK.
+In order to reduce confusion with semi-colons or commas that may already be in the records, put **" | "** in the text box and click OK.

 Refine may take some time to complete that process if the table is very large.
 Proceed through the rest of the columns in the table performing the same process.
 The number at the top of the table will get progressively smaller until there are no blank rows left.
 Once this happens, deselect the True option in the facet to return to the full view of all records.
 We now should have the same number of rows and records.

+Once you have joined all the cells, remove the blank facet for identifier by clicking the "X" in the upper left corner of the facet box.

+*(In order to save time with this step, you may instead load a tab-delimited version of the project with all the joins completed.)*

 ### Remove Deleted Records

 One last step we need to take to get the table ready to analyze is removed "deleted" records from the table.
-The OAI protocol allows publishers of data to indicate when records have been removed from a resource by adding the value "deleted" to an element called <status>.
-To identify which records these are, find the Status column.
-Click on the drop-down and select Facet -> Text facet.
+The OAI protocol allows publishers of data to indicate when records have been removed from a resource by adding the value "deleted" to an element called `<status>`.
+To identify which records these are, find the status column.
+Click on the drop-down and select **Facet** > **Text facet**.
 A new facet box will appear with the unique values for this property.
 Select "deleted" from this facet to limit the table to only the rows for the deleted records.

 Now we need to remove those records.
-To the left of the very first column with the OAI header, there is a mini-column with the heading "All".
+Go to the **All Data** column in the far left.
 This column has different options than the others.
-Click on the drop-down menu on that column and select Edit rows -> Remove all matching rows.
+Click on the drop-down menu on that column and select **Edit rows** > **Remove all matching rows**.
 When Refine finishes this step, you show have no records showing.
-Unselect the option for "deleted" to restore the remaining records.
+Unselect the option for "deleted" in the facet we created for status to restore the remaining records.

 ### Undo/Redo & Applying Saved Actions